 Instructed in a case involving wrongful arrest by the police, including alleged breach of the newly introduced revisions to Code G of the Police and Criminal Evidence Act 1984.

 Successful defence of limited company facing prosecution for transport prosecution based on careful interpretation of the contents of the summons.

-Celebrating our 30th anniversary in 2012, we are leaders in criminal defence, serious fraud, serious crime and many other areas of legal practice.
-We have been involved in many leading cases over the last 30 years and are well known for our genuinely high acquittal rate and overall success rate.
+Celebrating 40 years of practice in 2022, we are leaders in criminal defence, serious fraud, serious crime and many other areas of legal practice.
+We have been involved in many leading cases over the last 40+ years and are well known for our genuinely high acquittal rate and overall success rate.
 Please click the Legal 500 logo below for more information about our rankings.

 “I was put in touch with Lewis Nedas Law through a mutual friend and I was not disappointed.
 The team were nothing but straight forward, honest and realistic about the nature of my case and the expected outcome from the minute I got in contact and were willing to take over from the previous company at very short notice.
 With their unrivalled experience and expertise in their profession the outcome was even better than expected and I couldn’t recommend them enough.”